 Updating the Status of a Push Source

-The status of a source should typically change as soon as a process begins retrieving content intended to be added, updated, and/or deleted in that source, and it should change again as soon as this process ends.
-Status changes make up the basic activity logs of a source, which can notably be seen from the Sources page in the Coveo Cloud administration console.
+The status of a source should change as soon as a process begins retrieving content to be added, updated, and/or deleted in that source, and it should change again as soon as this process ends.
+The status changes of a source make up its basic activity logs, which can be seen from the Sources page in the Coveo Cloud administration console.

-Standard connectors automatically take care of updating their respective source statuses.
-However, you are fully responsible for updating the statuses of your custom Push sources.
+Standard connectors automatically update the status of their respective sources, but it is your responsibility to update the status of your custom Push sources.
 Otherwise, those sources will always appear as Ready to receive items in the Coveo Cloud administration console.

-When you start or finish performing a set of operations to update a Push source, you should generally update the source status accordingly.
+When you start or finish performing a set of operations to update a Push source, you should update its status accordingly.

-Set the Push source to one of the active status (
+Set the Push source to one of the active statuses (

 INCREMENTAL) prior to retrieving new or updated content to be indexed in the source: